A. EVENTS IN BRIEF (click to see details below)

 DOWNLOAD BACK ISSUES

 Interdisciplinary Perspectives Symposium

-This symposium brought together UB faculty and community leaders to provide information, stimulate discussion, and initiate novel interactions, to present sex and gender health research, as well as to discuss educational best practices for incorporating sex and gender health into the curriculum.
+This symposium on March 1, 2013 brought together UB faculty and community leaders to provide information, stimulate discussion, and initiate novel interactions, to present sex and gender health research, as well as to discuss educational best practices for incorporating sex and gender health into the curriculum.

 Click on the logo below to visit the Sex, Gender, Health webpage.